About Chrome OS

-Chrome devices for Work and Education are fast, secure, and cost-effective computers that run Chrome as an operating system.
-They're the same as Chrome devices available to consumers, except when you purchase device management licenses, you can remotely manage the Chrome devices across your organization using the Google Admin console to configure security and device policies.
+Chrome devices for business and education are fast, secure, and cost-effective computers that run Chrome as an operating system.
+They're the same as Chrome devices available to consumers, except when you purchase Chrome licenses, you can remotely manage the Chrome devices across your organization.
+You use the Google Admin console to configure security and device policies.

-Use Chrome devices for Work and Education to:
+Use Chrome devices for business and education to:

 - Minimize the need for IT intervention, maintenance, and support.